 Through email and facebook I sometimes receive insightful notes with interesting links from participants of the Capitalism, Colonialism and Climate Change Study Group, and from other interested people.

 I’ll attempt to “archive” some of these here, especially for those RIA members who eschew Facebook.
 It is a live archive.
 Feel free to comment.
-Send your comments to email@example.com and I will post it.
+Send your comments to firstname.lastname@example.org and I will post them.

 Michael Davidge, email October 2017 Some links: